Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 #### Advantages

-1. Scalability: this model scales very well.
-It's a bit more overhead than the single concentrator / single gateway model as it will have to deduplicate messages coming in from the additional concentrators.
-During [scale tests](./testing/load_tests.md) we verified that this scenario scales up to at least 900 OTAA devices, broadcasting a message every 3 minutes to 4 concentrators.
 1. Relatively simple
 1. Low cost
 1. Partial redundancy: if the deployment is designed to ensure that each sensor can reach